J. T. Corenflos: Career

 By 1992, JT was starting to get a good bit of demo session work, while helping form a band called Palomino Road (Capitol/Liberty Records).
 Palomino Road did one album and about a year and a half of road dates.
 After Palomino Road disbanded, JT decided to focus 100% on session work.

 Somewhere Under The Radar

 In 2015, Corenflos released a solo album titled Somewhere Under The Radar, composed of 12 instrumental songs showcasing his electric guitar playing.

 Gear

 Corenflos was known for playing a blue Telecaster style guitar with a 1984 contoured alder Joe Glaser body and the V-shaped neck from a late 1956 Fender Esquire.

 Death

-On the evening of October 24, 2020, multiple members of Nashville's studio community began posting tributes to Corenflos, including Derek Wells, a long-time friend of his, who confirmed that Corenflos had died earlier that day.
-Less than a week before his death, it had been announced that Corenflos was battling pneumonia.
+Corenflos had battled lung disease for several years and was hospitalized with pneumonia in September 2020.
+He died on October 24, 2020, at Vanderbilt University Medical Center in Nashville, at the age of 56.

+Multiple artists and members of Nashville's studio community posted tributes to Corenflos, including Luke Bryan and Derek Wells.